Make

 Limitations

-The operation-based pricing model can become harder to predict for high-volume or poorly optimized workflows.
-Cost planning usually requires active instrumentation and regular scenario hygiene.
+The credit model can become harder to predict for high-volume or poorly optimized workflows.
+Cost planning still requires active instrumentation and regular scenario hygiene.

 As workflow portfolios scale, scenario complexity can rise quickly.
 Without disciplined modularization and documentation, visual scenarios can become difficult to maintain.
-Independent experience signals commonly mention this tradeoff between power and long-term readability.
+Agentic layers raise that risk further if prompts, tool permissions, and fallback paths are not governed carefully.

 Practical Tips

-Adopt a scenario design standard before scaling usage: naming conventions, shared subflow patterns, error handling policy, and escalation ownership.
+Adopt a scenario design standard before scaling usage: naming conventions, shared subflow patterns, error handling policy, credit-budget review, and escalation ownership.
 This reduces maintenance friction as the automation estate grows.

 Use AI components only where they add clear business value.
 Pair model output with deterministic checks before writing to external systems.
 For sensitive operations, require explicit human confirmation on final actions.

-Review operation consumption monthly and optimize high-frequency scenarios first.
+Review credit consumption monthly and optimize high-frequency scenarios first.
 Small structural improvements in popular workflows often deliver outsized cost impact.

 Verdict

-Make is a strong workflow-integration option for teams that need expressive visual orchestration and want to incorporate AI steps in structured operational pipelines.
+Make is a strong workflow-integration option for teams that need expressive visual orchestration and want to incorporate AI agents or AI steps in structured operational pipelines.
 It performs best when paired with governance, documentation discipline, and continuous optimization.

 Sources